Dark Cloud on the Horizon: A War Story of Gor

 Lady Sela's voice took on a conspiratorial tone.
 "Mark my words, Arealius, Turia's merchants will reap the benefits of this war, while Ar bears the cost in blood and treasure.
 The young Ubar would do well to be cautious, lest he becomes a pawn in their game of power and profit."

 As Lady Sela spoke, Arealius couldn't help but wonder about the motivations of the various players involved.
-Was Marlenus truly in control of his own destiny, or was he being manipulated by the forces around him?
+Was Marlenus truly in control of his own destiny, or was he being manipulated by the surrounding forces?

 One of Lady Sela's senior advisors, a seasoned diplomat with a keen eye for politics, discreetly approached her.
 His voice was low and measured, his words chosen with care.